Deverbal noun

 Deverbal nouns are nouns that are derived from verbs or verb phrases.

 Formation

 Hausa

 Verbal nouns and deverbal nouns are distinct syntactic word classes.
 Functionally, deverbal nouns operate as autonomous common nouns, while verbal nouns retain verbal characteristics.

 French

-There are two connotations of the deverbal nouns: the one formed without any suffix, or any noun descending from a verb.
+There are two connotations of the deverbal nouns: one formed without any suffix (e.g. demander → une demande), or any noun descending from a verb (e.g. dévier → une déviation).